 Alcohol is a powerful substance which should be consumed with moderation.
 It can help people relax, get rid of stress, and unwind after a long and potentially stressful day at work.
 However, too much of a good thing can become a bad thing and unfortunately, many people start to drink too much alcohol on a regular basis.
 There are several signs of alcoholism which can be easily spotted and can definitely tell if a person is abusing alcohol or not.
 These can be physical signs of alcoholism, but not limited to that.

 How much is enough?
 Well, this depends on a multitude of factors such as gender, age, tolerance, whether a person has had something to eat before or not, even genetics.
-Generally speaking, having a few beers or a couple of glasses of wine with friends every week shouldn’t be a big problem.
+Generally speaking, having a few beers or a couple of glasses of wine with friends every week shouldn’t be a big problem and constitute a definition of alcoholism.
 This is a common way of just having fun and relaxing, not to mention that red wine, for example, can have great health benefits for one’s heart if it is consumed in moderation.
 However, people who drink at least a couple of beers every day (or a full bottle of wine) are definitely abusing this substance.
 Signs of alcohol abuse will quickly appear and can cause major problems in all aspects of life.
+On the other hand, it would have been a big question how to spot an alcoholic without these signs.

 Warning Signs of Alcohol Abuse: